Share this article:

 On one hand, as mentioned already, the payments are approved only for completed work packages.

 It might be relevant to consider this discrepancy in the case of “long” work packages that span over several reporting periods.
-As mentioned, the lump sum grant mechanism may create a motivation to break such “lengthy” work packages into smaller ones (aligned to the reporting and payment schedule).
+As mentioned, the lump sum grant mechanism may create a motivation to break such “long” work packages into smaller ones (aligned to the reporting and payment schedule).
 However, you may not have to do that after all.
 The positive cash flow could potentially eliminate any financial issues if the work packages span over more than one reporting period.
-In such cases the approvals might arrive late in the game, but this won’t affect the actual cash flow.
+In such cases, the approvals might arrive late in the game, but this won’t affect the actual cash flow.

-Clearly this is something to consider and carefully plan to ensure the smooth execution of your project, under these rules.
+Clearly, this is something to consider and carefully plan to ensure the smooth execution of your project, under these rules.

 Practical Post-Award tips for lump sum budget execution